 Professor Catrin Webster - Freelance Artist and Programme Director for Swansea College of Art, BA Fine Art, MA Contemporary Dialogues & Research Degrees

 Catherine Bennett - Movement Director

-Volcano has been working with Coastal since 2010 to bring new creative energy and community resources to Swansea High Street through a 'Meanwhile Use' partnership and (since 2014) through the Arts Council of Wales's Ideas People Places scheme and its legacy projects -Storyopolis, What Makes a Home and Beastly Ongoings.
+Volcano has been working with Coastal since 2010 to bring new creative energy and community resources to Swansea High Street through ongoing partnership and project initiatives, including the Arts Council of Wales's Ideas People Places scheme and its legacy projects -Storyopolis, What Makes a Home and Beastly Ongoings.